martincohen/Punity/README.md

 # Usage

-Build is **compatible with MSVC**. **MinGW** is also available, though you'll need MinGW-W64 or TDM because of some Windows headers (notably `dsound.h`).
-I'll take a look at what can be done to avoid this in the future.
+Build is **compatible with MSVC and MinGW**.

 1. [Download Punity](https://github.com/martincohen/Punity/archive/master.zip)
-2. Customize `src/main.c` and the example assets.
+2. Customize `main.c` and the example assets.
 3. Run `build debug` from command line to compile.

-Build script is setup to compile `src/main.c` as single-translation unit, so if you need another C files, include them in `src/main.c` directly (same as I've include `punity.c` there).
+Build script is setup to compile `main.c` as single-translation unit, so if you need another C files, include them in `main.c` directly (same as I've include `punity.c` there).
 If you need something else, modify `build.bat` to you likings.

 You can customize some aspects of **Punity** by changing macros in `config.h`.

+To use your own building script and project structure, just grab `punity.h` and `punity.c` and use them as you see fit.

 ## Memory